 NEW U.S. ENTRY REQUIREMENTS

-The United States is now open for travel to those who are fully vaccinated and who can provide a negative COVID-19 test result within 1 day of departure.
-Be sure to review the updated entry requirements for everyone entering the U.S. Please note that the new vaccine and testing requirements are for all travelers, including U.S. citizens and residents.
+The United States is now open for travel to those who are fully vaccinated.
+COVID-19 testing is no longer required for all travelers entering or connecting through the U.S. Be sure to review the updated entry requirements for everyone entering the U.S.

 For specific travel requirements, please visit our Delta Discover Map.